Jesus Christ the fullness of God

 In the beginning was the Word, and the Word was with God, and the Word was God....And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.
 John 1:1, 14 ESV®

 To ponder: If you don't know, God picked John to be the author of the last book in the Bible – Revelation.
 It must have been quite a marvelous occurrence for John to have heard and seen Jesus again so many years after His resurrection, and to have had His angel reveal to John the events before, during and after Jesus' second coming.
-(Revelation 1).
+Someday you will see Jesus as John did.
 Yes, Jesus is coming back again, maybe sooner than we think.

 Reflect on John 1:14.